Front Range Fed

 • Preheat oven to 350 degrees.

-• If making enchilada sauce, follow the recipe linked above.
-Or, you can use your favorite store bought brand of red enchilada sauce.
+• If making homemade enchilada sauce, you can find my recipe for homemade red enchilada sauce here.
+Or, you can use your favorite store-bought brand of enchilada sauce.

 • Spread ½ cup of enchilada sauce in an even layer at the bottom of baking dish.